vaam-store/eat-ui/.roo/rules/01-general.md

 - never export default components
 - medusaj is defined using a hoo.
 Check the medusa and the hooks folder.
 - always think about server components fwhere required, with suspense to stream
-- while naming files, use kebab-case.
+- Always while naming files, use kebab-case.
 - Dumb components might be better off being server components.
 - Smart components if having browser logic, shall be client components.
 - Always use react-feather for basic icons (import { <Icon's name> } from 'react-feather')